 Written by Paul J. Bucknell on July, 08, 2019

-Diseases, Warnings, and Remedies: A reflection on the many measles’ warnings in light of the more severe dangers around us
+Diseases, Viruses, Warnings, and Remedies: A reflection on the many measles’ warnings in light of the more severe dangers around us

 The multitude of dangerous diseases presents one of the greatest threats to people’s health and so must be carefully followed and appropriate warnings given.
 Many new media notices have been popping up alerting us to the sudden outbreak of measles (first half of 2019) and the urgent need for everyone to get vaccinated.
 These compelling reports scream out that the number of measles cases has reached over 1,000.
 But something is drastically wrong—very wrong with this presentation.